TectonicFury/Calculator/README.md

 # Calculator
-الحمد لله A calculator with two operators (+ & *)
+A calculator with two operators (+ & *)
-This exercise will ان شاء الله be a stepping stone to implementing interpreters for programming languages.
+This exercise will be a stepping stone to implementing interpreters for programming languages.